Is Hola VPN Safe? Much Better Hola VPN Alternatives in 2024

 5. It Has Slow Speeds

-We watched HD and 4K content on YouTube and videos took around 8-10 seconds to load.
-We noticed buffering and quality drops, especially when we skipped through the videos.
+Watching HD and 4K videos on YouTube took 8-10 seconds to load.
+We saw buffering and quality drops, worse when skipping videos.

-We also used the VPN while browsing the web and social media platforms.
-On average, it took around 3-4 seconds for content to load while we scrolled through social media.
+Using the VPN for web browsing and social media took 3-4 seconds for content to load.

 6. It Costs More Than Top Paid VPNs

-Hola has 2 tier-based subscriptions with monthly and yearly plans.
-However, the pricing is way too expensive for what the VPN offers.
-Even its longest plan is more expensive than top competitors.
-In contrast, NordVPN and Surfshark, which provide significantly better value.
+Hola has two subscription tiers with monthly and yearly plans.
+But its prices are too high for what it offers.
+Even its longest plan is pricier than top competitors like NordVPN and Surfshark.

-Also, the provider only has a 14-day money-back guarantee, while most top VPNs provide a 30-day refund.
-Even more annoying, you only qualify for the refund if you don’t use Hola at all during those 14 days.
+Hola only offers a 14-day money-back guarantee.
+Most top VPNs give a 30-day refund.
+And, you must not use Hola at all during those 14 days to get a refund.

 What Free VPN Alternatives Can I Use Instead of Hola VPN?

-Most free VPNs are pretty bad, but we managed to find the best 5 free alternatives to Hola VPN that are safe to use:
+We found the top 5 free VPN alternatives to Hola VPN that are safe to use:

 1. NordVPN – Our Top VPN Pick

 While it’s not a free VPN, NordVPN comes with a risk-free 30-day money-back guarantee.
-This way, you can test the VPN and subscribe to its plans only if you like it.
+This lets you try the VPN and subscribe only if you like it.

-NordVPN has tons of security and privacy features to keep your data safe on the web.
-For example, it has full protection against WebRTC, IPv6, and DNS leaks so your real IP doesn’t get exposed online.
-What’s more, it has military-grade encryption which is super strong.
-Also, It has a kill switch, which disconnects your device from the internet so your IP doesn’t get exposed online.
+NordVPN has lots of security and privacy features to keep your data safe online.
+It protects against WebRTC, IPv6, and DNS leaks, so your real IP stays hidden.
+It also uses military-grade encryption and has a kill switch to prevent IP exposure.

-What’s more, the VPN also has advanced security features.
-For example, it has RAM-only servers.
-This means that all data is completely erased on every server reset.
-In addition to this, it has perfect forward secrecy.
-This security feature changes the encryption key for each VPN connection.
-That way, hackers can’t compromise past or future encryption keys to spy on your traffic.
+It also has advanced security features.
+For example, it uses RAM-only servers that erase all data on every reset.
+It also has perfect forward secrecy, which changes encryption keys for each connection.
+This makes it hard for hackers to spy on your traffic.

 There’s also Threat Protection.
-This tool blocks ads, trackers, and connections to malicious sites.
-In our tests, the VPN blocked all ads, even on ad-heavy sites like torrent sites.
-When we used Threat Protection, we had a smoother browsing experience.
-The sites loaded 2-3 seconds faster as well.
-Also, this feature scans executable files up to 20 MB for malware that you download on your device.
-However, it doesn’t compromise your privacy when it does that.
+This tool blocks ads, trackers, and malicious sites.
+In our tests, it blocked all ads, even on ad-heavy sites.
+Using Threat Protection made browsing smoother and sites loaded faster.
+It also scans files for malware without compromising your privacy.

-When it comes to streaming, NordVPN has lightning fast speeds on both distant and nearby servers.
-In our tests, we could watch 4K and HD movies without noticing lags and quality drops.
-We could unblock streaming services like Netflix, Prime Video, Disney+, Hulu, and Crunchyroll.
-Since it has 5,000+ servers in 55+ countries, you can unblock tons of content from all around the world.
+For streaming, NordVPN has fast speeds on both distant and nearby servers.
+We could watch 4K and HD movies without any issues.
+It unblocks streaming services like Netflix and Hulu.
+With 5,000+ servers in 55+ countries, you can access lots of content worldwide.

-Also, it has split-tunneling, so you can choose which apps use the VPN connection, and which ones your regular internet connection.
-This way, you can have even faster streaming speeds by only sending streaming traffic through NordVPN.
+It also has split-tunneling, so you can choose which apps use the VPN.
+This can make streaming even faster by only sending streaming traffic through NordVPN.

 The VPN also allows torrenting on 4,500+ servers.
-So it’s easy to avoid overcrowded servers, which slow down your speeds.
-It also has SOCKS5 proxies.
-These servers provide faster torrenting speeds because they don’t use encryption.
-However, they still hide your IP address, just like a VPN does.
+This means you can avoid slow speeds caused by overcrowded servers.
+It also has SOCKS5 proxies for faster torrenting speeds.
+These servers hide your IP address like a VPN does.

-In addition, if you subscribe to longer plans, the VPN is very affordable.
-It also allows 6 simultaneous connections, so it’s perfect if you want to use the VPN on many devices.
+Also, if you subscribe to longer plans, the VPN is very affordable.
+It allows 6 simultaneous connections, making it great for using on many devices.

 Pros